marcomer/SauceTool/README.md

 ## Removing
 Functions are provided to remove SAUCE records and CommentBlocks from files/buffers.

-Note that if a function fails to remove a SAUCE record/comment, the file/buffer will not be altered.
+**NOTE**: if a function fails to remove a SAUCE record/comment, the file/buffer will not be altered.

 ### Functions